 Getting an iPhone fully charged is time consuming and things can be even worse when your connect your iPhone to the charger and later find out it’s not charging.
 Although the problem is very annoying, you should be able to solve it easily in most cases.

-In this write-up, we will introduce you to the possible problems that can prevent iPhone from charging and walk you through the solutions you can try to fix an iPhone that won’t charge.
+In this write-up, we will introduce you to the possible problems that can prevent iPhone from charging and walk you through the solutions to fix 'iPhone won’t charge' issue.

 There are several things that can prevent your iPhone from receiving the charge.
 Some of the common causes include: